CHICKEN NOODLE SOUP – My Little Food Critic

 Cook the noodles as per the packet instructions.

-Or if you have the Pasta / Rice Cooker for the Babycook® Neo you can use this.
+Or if you have the Pasta / Rice Cooker for the Babycook® you can use this.
 Add the noodles to the rice/pasta grain insert along with 1/4 cup/60ml of water.
-Then fill the steamer reservoir with water to level 3 and steam for 15 minutes.
+Then fill the steamer reservoir with water to level 3 (Babycook Solo Express 170ml on Standard Cooking Mode) and steam.

 Once cooked, carefully remove the rice/pasta insert and drain the water from the bowl.

-Add the carrot, onion, diced chicken, garlic and ginger to the steam basket of your Babycook® Neo.
-Fill the steamer reservoir with water to level 3 and steam for 15 minutes.
+Add the carrot, onion, diced chicken, garlic and ginger to the steam basket of your Babycook®.
+Fill the steamer reservoir with water to level 3 (Babycook Solo Express 170ml on Standard Cooking Mode) and steam.

 Warm the stock in a saucepan and set aside.